Visa policy of Australia: Torres Strait

-Electronic visas
+Electronic visa

 All Australian visas are electronic visas since 2015, with details stored only in the Australian immigration database.
 Visa details are electronically linked to passport details.
 Physical labels or stamps are no longer needed.
 Nearly all Australian visas can be applied for online.

 Short-term travelers with certain passports benefit from reciprocal visa waiver agreements with Australia.
 These travelers still technically require a visa but obtain them through a streamlined online process, when staying for 3 months or less.
 Eligible visitors apply online for an Electronic Travel Authority (ETA) or eVisitor visa depending on their nationality.
 Visitors eligible for an ETA may also apply through some travel agents, airlines and specialist service providers.
 Many applications are granted in minutes, whereas others require further checking of information.